 When deciding how the bond will be allocated at the end of a residential tenancy the first and last property condition reports are key.
 These reports provide a comparison and evidence as to the condition of the property at the start and end of the tenancy.

 A tenant is responsible to ensure the property is left at the end of the tenancy in a similar condition to how it was at the start of the tenancy, taking into account fair wear and tear.
 The tenant is responsible for the cost of repairing any damage to the rental property throughout their tenancy.
 These costs can be claimed from the bond if the tenant agrees.

 If the landlord and tenant can't come to an agreement about the bond disposal or if a dispute arises over how the bond money should be paid out, it may be able to be resolved by negotiation.

-If it is necessary to seek a court order, a Form 6 Application for Disposal of Bond Money should be completed.
-This can be completed and lodged online (fastest and easiest method) or downloaded from the Magistrates Court and submitted in person.
+If it is necessary to seek a court order, a Form 6 Application for Disposal of Bond Money should be completed and lodged online from the Magistrates Court.
 Either the tenant or the landlord can begin this process.